JJ/hoborg/text/text.md

 would have done to start with if it had been even possible.
 They wouldn't have needed anyone to do it for them.
 Or maybe they did, so I had to check anyways.
-For some reason I later discovered, concession prices had shot to high heaven, even for the concesions on the left hand side of the ground, which for some reason had the lowest prices.
+For some reason I later discovered, concession prices had shot to high heaven, even for the concessions on the left hand side of the ground, which for some reason had the lowest prices.

 Besides, at the moment it was no longer  possible to spend the full amount.
 I didn't